 Line up a hundred bucket lists from total strangers and we’ll bet 99 of them mention touring the Amalfi Coast.
 There’s always that “one” guy.
 Right?

-Touring the Amalfi Coast should be on everyone’s bucket list.
-Deemed an outstanding example of a Mediterranean landscape, a vacation along this coastline in Italy is sure to keep you in constant awe with its beauty.
+And as long as you’re on that side of the hemisphere, touring the Amalfi Coast should be on everyone’s bucket list.
+Deemed an outstanding example of a Mediterranean landscape, a vacation along this coastline in Italy is sure to keep you in constant awe of its beauty.

-Traveling in the Province of Salerno of southern Italy, you’ll experience mysterious grottos, craggy cliffs, pastel homes covering steep mountains, and unforgettable, shimmering bays.
+Traveling in the Province of Salerno in southern Italy, you’ll experience mysterious grottos, craggy cliffs, pastel homes covering steep mountains, and unforgettable, shimmering bays.

 To be fair, the entire coastline is one great experience after another, and we’re giving you just a small sample of this.